Is the Performance of My Deep Network Too Good to Be True? A Direct Approach to Estimating the Bayes Error in Binary Classification: Conclusions

-We proposed a model-free and instance-free Bayes error estimation method that is unbiased and consistent.
-We showed how we can similarly estimate it with uncertainty labels, noisy soft labels, or positive-confidence.
-In experiments, we demonstrated how the proposed method could be helpful when we want to compare the SOTA performance for benchmark datasets with the Bayes error.
+We proposed a model-free/instance-free Bayes error estimation method that is unbiased and consistent.
+We showed how we can estimate it with uncertainty labels, noisy soft labels, or positive-confidence.
+In experiments, we demonstrated how Bayes error estimation can be used to compare with the SOTA performance for benchmark datasets, and how it can be used to study the difficulty of datasets, e.g., paper selection difficulty.
+Although we did not detect strong evidence of test set overfitting in Secs.~\ref{subsec:benchmark_experiments_c10} and~\ref{subsec:benchmark_experiments_fashion}, we are interested in investigating other benchmark datasets in the future.